Why you need E-Lifts in your Training Plan

 Results suggest that Olympic lifting can provide a significant advantage over powerlifting in vertical jump performance changes, (Hoffman 2004).

-E-Lifts are clearly superior for athletes, but what about the rest of us?
+E-Lifts are superior for athletes, but what about the rest of us?
 E-Lifts again outperform other training methods.
 In a major new study, researchers show that older adults respond better to rapid-rate-of-force movements, and this type of training can be performed safely even at older ages;

 Progressive resistance training that incorporates rapid rate-of-force development movements may be safely undertaken in healthy older adults and results in significant gains in muscle strength, muscle power, and physical performance.
 Such improvements could prolong functional independence and improve the quality of life.
 (Henwood 2005).